visionmedia/page.js/Readme.md

 #### Context#handled

   If `true`, marks the context as handled to prevent [defauld 404 behaviour][404].
-  For example this is useful for the routes with interminate qount of the callbacks.
+  For example this is useful for the routes with interminate quantity of the callbacks.

 [404]: https://github.com/visionmedia/page.js#default-404-behaviour